2026-AGH-lsc-lab/lsc-lab4-aws-cloud-r2-jciura/results/results.md

 ![plot_asA](figures/latency-decomposition.png)

+Zip starts faster than Container because ZIPs are simple archives that are extracted into runtime, and containers require pulling and mouning filesystem.
+AWS just need to process more data to initialize environment for containers than for zips.

 ## Assignment 3: Scenario B — Warm Steady-State Throughput

 | Environment        | Concurrency | p50 (ms) | p95 (ms) | p99 (ms) | Server avg (ms) |